 Welcome to the first edition of Meet the Crew!
 This week, we’re highlighting Hydrow Athlete James Dietz.
-Warm, fun-loving and easy-going, rowing with James feels a lot like working out with a good friend — if that friend was also a world-class rower.
+Warm, fun-loving and easy-going, rowing with James feels a lot like working out with a good friend — if that friend were also a world-class rower.
 With his even-keeled, steady approach, James knows exactly how to push you on the water to achieve your goals.

 You’re what some might describe as “rowing royalty.”
 Did you ever feel pressured to pursue rowing given your father’s connection to the sport?

-While my father (Jim Dietz) has had a prolific rowing career including multiple Olympic appearances, I was never actively pushed in that direction growing up.
+James: While my father (Jim Dietz) has had a prolific rowing career including multiple Olympic appearances, I was never actively pushed in that direction growing up.
 I was a distance runner for years, and actually went to the University of Massachusetts to run track.
 After a while, my relationship with running began to change, and I started looking for another competitive outlet.
 I tried rowing and felt that connection I had lost with running.
 It’s been a whirlwind ever since.